 - The storage conditions

 You can keep unopened, store-bought vegetable broth for as long as 1-3 months after the ‘best by date.’
 However, it lasts this long if stored somewhere cool, dark, and dry in the pantry and away from direct sunlight and heat.

 These storage conditions are essential as the longevity of unopened vegetable broth depends on how well you store them.
 So it’s very likely that your unopened broth will go bad if kept in a warm environment.

 While storing the broth at room temperature is okay, any nearby heat source reduces its shelf life and nutritional value.
 That is why the pantry is the best place to store your unopened cans.

 Remember that the clock starts ticking once you open your can of commercially available vegetable broth.
 You generally have a limited time to enjoy the optimal vegetable broth flavor and quality.

 Unopened store-bought vegetable broth lasts for about 4-5 days after opening.
 And it is when you can enjoy the broth’s best quality and flavor.

-It is better to immediately transfer the leftover broth into an airtight container or plastic zipper bag and store it in the refrigerator after opening the broth can.
+Bottom line: It is better to immediately transfer the leftover broth into an airtight container or plastic zipper bag and store it in the refrigerator after opening the broth can.
 The broth lasts longer if kept on a fridge shelf than the door as its fluctuating temperature affects the vegetable broth quality.